HdrHistogram/HistogramLogAnalyzer/README.md

  - Timeline chart
  - Percentile chart

 The timeline chart plots the maximum latency duration observed in each time interval.
-There is a spike for every recorded sample.
+There is a spike in every recorded sample.
 The height of each spike indicates the maximum pause time experienced during that interval.

 ![timeline example plot]